 The Gallery Farm provides the perfect escape - from relaxing on the terrace and taking in the spectacular views, enjoying some local wine under the magnificent night skies to strolling the lush grounds of the property and exploring the local villages.
 The Gallery Farm connects with nature and offers access to some of the best of Australia's great rural history.

-The Gallery Farm is rich in history.
-The original farmhouse, now The Regent Cottage, dates back to the early 1900s.
-We have shared an emotive poem by, John Kelly, describing a glimpse of Australian agricultural history living on this farm.
-Take your time to look around and discover your own piece of Australia's past
+The Gallery Farm is steeped in history.
+The original farmhouse, now The Regent Cottage, built in the early 1900s.
+We’ve shared a moving poem by John Kelly, offering a glimpse into Australian farm life and the spirit of those who lived here.
+Take time to wander, reflect, and discover your own piece of Australia’s past.

-Kempsey is well known for its country music history and the home of Slim Dusty, one of Australia's most iconic country musicians.
-The Slim Dusty Centre, located in Kempsey, is a multi-purpose cultural facility featuring an extensive archive of the rich cultural impact of Australian Country Music on the Mid North Coast.
+Kempsey is well known for its strong ties to country music and as the birthplace of Slim Dusty, one of Australia’s most iconic performers.
+The Slim Dusty Centre, located in Kempsey, is a cultural landmark featuring exhibitions, an archive, and a celebration of the enduring impact of Australian country music on the Mid North Coast.

 Skippy the bush kangaroo Dad playing guitar second from left.